dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ### By-design restrictions

-- You cannot create a `DbSet<T>` for an owned type
+- You cannot create a `DbSet<T>` for an owned type.
-- You cannot call `Entity<T>()` with an owned type on `ModelBuilder`
+- You cannot call `Entity<T>()` with an owned type on `ModelBuilder`.
+- Instances of owned entity types cannot be shared by multiple owners (this is a well-known scenario for value objects that cannot be implemented using owned entity types).

 ### Current shortcomings

 - Owned entity types cannot have inheritance hierarchies
-- Reference navigations to owned entity types cannot be null unless they are explicitly mapped to a separate table from the owner
-- Instances of owned entity types cannot be shared by multiple owners (this is a well-known scenario for value objects that cannot be implemented using owned entity types)

 ### Shortcomings in previous versions

-- In EF Core 2.0, navigations to owned entity types cannot be declared in derived entity types unless the owned entities are explicitly mapped to a separate table from the owner hierarchy.
-This limitation has been removed in EF Core 2.1
+- In EF Core 2.x reference navigations to owned entity types cannot be null unless they are explicitly mapped to a separate table from the owner.
-- In EF Core 2.0 and 2.1 only reference navigations to owned types were supported.
-This limitation has been removed in EF Core 2.2
+- In EF Core 3.x the columns for owned entity types mapped to the same table as the owner are always marked as nullable.